rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 ## Environment Set-up

-A separate analysis and visualization eviroment are included because the Graphlan and its associated packages conflicted with other packages in the analysis environment.
-Thus, YAML files for both conda enviroments can be found in the **Environments** directory.
+A separate analysis and visualization environment are included because the Graphlan package and its associated packages (used for visualization) conflicted with other packages in the analysis environment.
+Thus, YAML files for both conda environments can be found in the **Environments** directory.

 The following code can be used to create pre-configured conda environments: